easy1one/Place-Search-Web/README.md

 # 4. Demo and Details
-// video

 - The application makes an AJAX call to the search.php script hosted on GAE
+- For the full video: https://youtu.be/SUELFdAqNx8

 - The result table display upto 20 places and active the Previous/Next button if there are more pages
+//1

 - Info tab contains Address/ Phone Number/ Price Level/ Rating/ Google Page/ Webpage/ Website/ Hours
+//2

 - Photos tab contains photos in 4 rows from the Google library
+//3

 - Map tab shows street views and directions from the customized start place to the searched one
+//4

 - Review tab displays the Google reviews and Yelp review of the place.
 For Yelp, two APIs are needed: "Business Match", "Business Reviews"
+//5

 - Favorite tab keeps the selected places and they could be deleted from the favorite list using HTML5 local storage
+//6

 - Error messages is poped up with a propriate comments when an error occurs for any reason
+//7

-- A dynamic progress bar is displayed while data is being fetched
-- Time conversion using Moment.js(http://momentjs.com/)
+(+) A dynamic progress bar is displayed while data is being fetched (+) Time conversion using Moment.js(http://momentjs.com/)